CharcoalStyles/questing-puzzles-flx/worklog.md

 Put a menu in the pause state.

-Tweaked the visuals of the gameover screen and added a "press any key to continue" text. and it goes back to the main menu when nay button is pressed.
+Tweaked the visuals of the game over screen and added a "press any key to continue" text. and it goes back to the main menu when nay button is pressed.

 # 2024-05-23 07:27:01